valchkou/cassandra-driver-mapping/README.md

 cassandra-driver-mapping
 ========================

-Lightweight Add-on for the DataStax Java Driver (Driver) for Cassandra (C*).
+Entity mapping Add-on for the DataStax Java Driver (Driver) for Cassandra (C*).
-This Add-on allows you to use JPA annotated entities with C* including schema generation.
+This Add-on allows you to generate schema and persist JPA annotated entities in C*.
-Add-on is not replacement for the Driver.
+Add-on is not replacement for the Driver but lightweight utility for it.
-You still can utilize the full power of Driver API and Datastax documentation.
+You still can utilize full power of the Driver API and Datastax documentation.
 Mapping Add-on relies on Driver version 2.0 and JPA 2.1.

 Read more about [Datastax Java Driver, Cassandra and CQL3](http://www.datastax.com/documentation/gettingstarted/index.html).